Unilink

-Uni-Link (stylised as Unilink) is the branded bus service operated under contract and serving the University of Southampton in Hampshire, England.
+Unilink is the branded bus service operated under contract and serving the University of Southampton in Hampshire, England.
 The service was created in 1998 following the university's expansion onto several new campuses, requiring new transport links between them.
 The current contractor of the service is Bluestar, part of the Go-Ahead Group, who took over in 2008.
 The service also encourages use by members of the public outside the university community.

 History

 Foundations

 The foundations for the service began with the opening of the Southampton Oceanography Centre in 1996.
 Located in Southampton Docks, this was the first of the university's campuses that were not either within walking distance of the main campus or were self-contained (whose students had no need to travel to a different campus – Winchester School of Art and Southampton General Hospital being the main examples).
 As a result, the university launched the student only shuttle service to serve the new campus.
 The service ran every half-hour with one service every hour running via Avenue Campus while the other ran via Portswood.
 The service was run by the university's Business Services division.